jacobwilliams/json-fortran/README.md

         ! print the file to the console call json%print_file()

-        ! extract data from the parsed value
+        ! extract data from the file
         ! [found can be used to check if the data was really there] call json%get('version.major', i, found)
         call json%get('version.minor', j, found)